-As Arbutus Ridge is now virtually built out, CRC and Burrard are no longer involved in the community.
-Arbutus Ridge Seaside Community is totally owned and run by the owners of Strata 1601, who continue to maintain and update it and pursue the original values of “Active Lifestyle Living”.
+As Arbutus Ridge is now fully developed.
+CRC and Burrard are no longer involved in the community.
+Arbutus Ridge Seaside Community is now owned and operated by the residents of Strata 1601, who continue to ensure it is well maintained and kept up-to-date.

 The information below has been compiled from various sources, including residents, developers, government officials, newspapers, government documents, etc. To the best of our knowledge, the information noted below is accurate.